 The first Augsburg Peace Festival is observed on August 8, 1650, marking the end of religious turmoil in the region.

-The treaty reinstated the Augsburg Declaration of Religious Freedom, which allows Protestants to practice their faith.
+The treaty reinstated the Augsburg Declaration of Religious Freedom, which allowed Protestants to practice their faith.

-On August 8, 1629, Protestants start agitating against the church for banning their religious freedom.
+On August 8, 1629, Protestants start agitating against the Catholic Church for banning their religious freedom.

 How to Observe Peace Festival in Augsburg

 Make the world a better place.
 Use the occasion to donate to a charity.
 Pick a cause that's closest to your heart and donate whatever you can.
 If you can't donate monetarily, you can always sign up for an organ donation.

 Children are the future of the world and it's important they have a peaceful upbringing.
 Organize an anti-bullying campaign in your school district.
 Encourage kids to report bullying when they see or experience it.

 Use the opportunity to reach out to someone whom you haven't talked to in a while.
 It could be your parents, your childhood friend, or maybe, even someone at work.
 Having that difficult conversation is important to mend any broken relationships.

 Fuggerei hasn't raised its rent since 1520

 You can live for as low as 88 cents per year in this small housing complex, provided that you are Roman Catholic.